ChuDucAnh242002/Flight_Weather_Intergration/README.md

 #  Installation & Run instruction

 There are two main ways to run the application:
-1. The first method: Run through command line, which is considered quick and easy.
+### 1. The first method: Run through command line, which is considered quick and easy.
 - Firstly, you need to clone this repository into your local device.
 - Navigate to the application’s JAR file, which is located in the ‘Release’ folder of the group’s root directory.
 - Next, you can run it by using the command line ‘java -jar "FlightWeatherApp.jar"’ at the ‘Release’ folder’s directory.

 Notice: This command line is supposed to work in Windows operating system; however, we have not fully tested the software on MacOS counterpart yet.

-2. The second method: Run through Netbeans IDE, which is a more reliable way.
+### 2. The second method: Run through Netbeans IDE, which is a more reliable way.
 - Firstly, you need to clone this repository into your local device and configure it as Maven project.
 - Make sure you have installed Netbeans IDE and supported modules such as JavaFX with correct version stated at the end of this README file.
 - Open the project in Netbeans and select the "Run" button to start the application.

-Notice: This method is proved to work on both MacOS and Windows operating systems.
+Notice: This method has been proved to work on both MacOS and Windows operating systems.

 # Java Version